 Dr. Russo obtained his LLB, LLM and PhD degrees from the Allard School of Law.
-His research has been primarily in the area of immigration and labour law and he has published several peer-reviewed articles in this field.
-He has also held previous teaching appointments at the law school, and has taught first-year Torts, Transnational Law and Public Law in the JD program, as well as Advanced Legal Research and Writing and subjects in the LLM CL and Distance Learning programs.
+His research has been primarily in the area of immigration and labour/employment law and he has published several peer-reviewed articles in this field.
+He joined UBC as a part-time faculty member in 2017 and was appointed a full-time Faculty Lead Lecturer for the LLMCL program in 2018.
+He has subsequently guided the teaching for the Distance Learning and LLMCL programs as well as teaching in the first-year J.D. program.
+He has also designed and taught online courses in in Torts and Public Law.

-He is an active member in the local legal community.
-He has taught for the Continuing Legal Education Society among other organizations, and has volunteered his time with Amnesty International and the Inland Refugee Network in Vancouver.
+He is an active member in the local legal community and a member of the Law Society of British Columbia.
+He has taught for the Continuing Legal Education Society and the Professional Legal Education Co-Operative Association, among other organizations, and has volunteered his time with various refugee and human rights organizations in the Lower Mainland.

-“Collective Struggles: A Comparative Analysis of Unionizing Temporary Foreign Farm Workers in the United States and Canada” Houston Journal of International Law (Forthcoming 2018)
+“Collective Struggles: A Comparative Analysis of Unionizing Temporary Foreign Farm Workers in the United States and Canada” 41 (2018) Houston Journal of International Law 5

 “A Cooperative Conundrum?
 The NAALC and Mexican Migrant Workers in the United States” 17:1 (2010-11) Law and Business Review of the Americas 27